-Article 4.1 Composition; actual design
+Article 4.1 Composition

-- The education is competence-based and the educational outcomes are defined in four competence domains.
-For these four competence domains, the student gathers relevant information and feedback on his or her competence development in an electronic portfolio. - 2.
+- 1. The education is competence-based and the educational outcomes are defined in four competence domains: Biomedical Expert, Investigator and Scholar, Communicator and Collaborator, and Professional and Organizer.
+For these four competence domains, the student gathers relevant information and feedback on its competence development in an electronic portfolio. - 2.
 For the programme components, courses and longitudinal tracks are provided with a study load as stated in Appendix 1. - 3.
 The education will be provided in the form of tutorial group meetings, study groups, practical training sessions, lectures, individual supervision, training sessions, or otherwise. - 4.
 The programme takes 40 weeks per year.

-Article 4.2 Prior knowledge; entrance requirements
+Article 4.2 Prior knowledge; course year entrance requirements